d6y/lift-cookbook/docs/0500-Around/0100-Sending-Email.md

 Problem
 -------

-You want to send a plain email from your Lift applicaton.
+You want to send a plain email from your Lift application.

 Solution
 --------